 The textColor attribute defines the color of the text.
 The text is drawn with transparent background and no border around the text (and without outline).
-The contents inherited from FilledShape is deprecated.
+The contents inherited from FilledShape is deprecated, but kept for compatibility reasons.
 The default value for horizontalAlignment is deprecated.
 Having a zero size for the extent is deprecated and is handled as if upper part is moved up an appropriate amount.